Aayush-hub/Zamindar/README.md

 - Consumer will get all **hotline numbers** of housekeeping facilities in their area
 - Supports the environment of real estate investing through **equities or bonds**.

-# :computer: Languages used in this project
-- Python
-- Javascript